 Health Profession Opportunity Grants (HPOG) Implementation, Systems and Outcome Project, 2010-2015

-The purpose of this project is to provide recommendations for the design of an evaluation intended to be universal to the 27 Health Profession Opportunity Grant (HPOG) sites focused on TANF recipients and other low-income individuals and to assess implementation, system change, and outcomes.
+The purpose of this project is to provide recommendations for the design of an evaluation intended to be universal to the 27 Health Profession Opportunity Grants (HPOG) programs focused on TANF recipients and other low-income individuals and to assess implementation, systems change, and outcomes.
 For the design of this evaluation, questions of primary interest are:

 - How are health professions training programs being implemented across the grantee sites?